dpc-sdp/ripple/docs/content/design-system/5.components/text-area.md

 ### When and how to use

-- Always use a label for text areas
+- Always use a label for text areas.
-- Use hint text to specify helpful information such as specific formatting or information requirements
+- Use hint text to specify helpful information such as specific formatting or information requirements.
-- Specify character counts when required
+- Specify character counts when required.

 ### When and how not to use

 - Never use without a label
-- Avoid placeholder text because it can cause accessibility issues
+- Avoid placeholder text because it can cause accessibility issues.
-- Don’t disable copy and paste
+- Don’t disable copy and paste.
-- Don’t set a minimum or maximum input limit without explicitly saying this in the character count
+- Don’t set a minimum or maximum input limit without explicitly saying this in the character count.
-- Do not use hint text if it isn’t relevant or meaningful to the user
+- Do not use hint text if it isn’t relevant or meaningful to the user.
-- Don’t use placeholder text to give instructions
+- Don’t use placeholder text to give instructions.
-- Don’t write ambiguous error messages only stating what's wrong - explain how the user can fix it
+- Don’t write ambiguous error messages only stating what's wrong - explain how the user can fix it.

 ---

 ## Variants

-The text area has two variants:
+The text area has 2 variants:

 - default, used on white backgrounds
 - reverse, used on neutral backgrounds.